How to invest in peer-to-peer loans: a beginner's guide to P2P

 Opening an account and depositing funds

 In general, the process of opening an account and depositing funds is similar to opening a bank account, so it’s essential to choose a reputable platform with a user-friendly interface.
 After creating an account, investors usually need to verify their identity and link their bank account to transfer funds for investment.
-Some platforms require a minimum deposit amount to start investing, while others allow investors to invest in loans with as little as 10 euro or less.
+Some platforms require a minimum deposit amount to start investing, while others allow investors to invest in lending money with as little as 10 euro or less.

 Here are steps you will most likely have to make when opening an account on a peer-to-peer investing platform: